naueramant/grpcd/README.md

     // Throw a grpc error
     @RPC()
     public error(params: ErrorParameters.AsObject): ErrorResponse.AsObject {
-        throw new NotFoundError("Greeting was not found!!");
+        throw new Errors.NotFoundError("Greeting was not found!!");
     }
 }